kreativekorp/multiconvert-data/README.md

 Identifiers starting with `e`, `f`, `i`, `s`, and `t` are not used for units as they are used for other objects.

-Identifiers starting with `n` are generally used for units for which mathematically exact conversion is not possible.
-(For some reason Biel Mean Time has an `n` identifier even though it's an exact conversion.)
+Identifiers starting with `n` are used for units for which conversion is noninvertible or inexact.
+Biel Mean Time uses modular arithmetic so is noninvertible.
+Shoe sizes vary greatly between manufacturers so are impossible to convert exactly.
+Kinematic viscosity conversions are both inexact and, since they involve a calculation more complex than a simple series of arithmetic operations, produce slightly different results depending on the direction of the conversion, making them noninvertible.

 ### Unit Expressions
 Units created through the use of SI or IEEE prefixes or multiplication and division of base units are not defined in data files but derived mathematically, and as such are identified not by a single identifier but by a *unit expression*.
 For example: